juanfont/headscale/docs/faq.md

 Please be aware that there are a number of reasons why we might not accept specific contributions:

 - It is not possible to implement the feature in a way that makes sense in a self-hosted environment.
-- Given that we are reverse-engineering Tailscale to satify our own curiosity, we might be interested in implementing the feature ourselves.
+- Given that we are reverse-engineering Tailscale to satisfy our own curiosity, we might be interested in implementing the feature ourselves.
 - You are not sending unit and integration tests with it.

 ## Do you support Y method of deploying Headscale?